makersacademy/chitter-challenge/task_stories/user_stories.md

 I want to sign up for Chitter

 Notes
-- Makers sign up to chitter with their email, password, name and a username
+- Makers sign up to chitter with their name, a username, email and a password
 - The username and email are unique
 - Peeps will have the name of the maker and their user handle
 ```

 #### Object model

-Object | Messages
+Object | Peeps
 --------------- | --------------------
 Maker (user) | sign_up
 Peep | .create